You planned, you optimized, you published, and still, no clicks?

 These mismatches result in lower engagement, higher bounce rates, and invisible pages in SERPs, even when keyword targeting seems correct.

-To see how lean teams are adapting their SEO to overcome this, check out our guide on how startups use AI for SEO.
+To see how lean teams are adapting their SEO to overcome this, check out our guide on how startups use a GenAI visibility stack for growth.

 How Has Google’s Interpretation of User Intent Changed Since 2023?